November 29, Reading 3 – John 21

 Thank You for Jesus, the true King!

-Thank You for Your love for us, that through the death of the king we who were enemies might have life.
+Thank You for Your love for us, that through the death of our King Jesus we who were Your enemies might have life.

-Thank You that You open our eyes to the truths in Your word.
+Thank You that You open our eyes to the truth, what Your word reveals to us.

 Please write Your word on our hearts this day, and each day.